-Melanie is a solicitor in the civil liberties team.
+Melanie is an associate solicitor in the civil liberties team.

 Melanie currently represents vulnerable adults and children with mental health problems, physical disabilities and behavioural problems, in obtaining lawful assessments, service provision, treatment and suitable accommodation from both social services and the NHS.
 In addition to challenging decisions to remove or reduce care packages and refusals to fund treatment, she also frequently represent clients lacking capacity who are in the midst of possession proceedings

 Melanie has developed a particular interest in representing vulnerable children in disputes with social services and has issued many successful judicial review claims with satisfactory outcomes, most of which have settled quickly by consent and without the need for a trial.